Natural Gas in the US is abundant and affordable which in turn is driving significant job creation and economic growth.

 - Third, manufacturing drives innovation.
 Companies are increasingly realizing that it is more efficient to conduct research and development near or on their factory floors.
 Thus, those countries that invest in their manufacturing sectors also get a head start in developing the next generation of products.

 Manufacturing is very sensitive to the price of natural gas, which powers many of its operations and supplies the raw components of thousands of essential products.
 When prices are high and volatile, manufacturing suffers, jeopardizing those high-wage manufacturing jobs.
-Companies are more likely to build their manufacturing facilities in countries where natural gas prices are low and steady.
+Companies are more likely to build their manufacturing facilities in countries where natural gas prices are affordable and steady.
 That's exactly what America can offer if we enact a policy of caution in exporting our vast natural gas resources.